rahmatnugr/hiring-process/99co/exam-test.md

 # Part A

-1. _Tell us about your main motication to pursue a career in the software industry!_
+1. _Tell us about your main motivation to pursue a career in the software industry!_

+   My main motivation to pursue a career in the software industry is driving by the reality now that people cannot separated with digital lifestyle.
+We know that digital lifestyle is inside all of our daily life, such as transportation, food, shopping, till one of the biggest decission in life, like buying home.
+So when all the activity moved to digital, we need solution to make this new lifestyle have good experience.
+Digital industry cannot be separated with software industry.
+So I want to involve in the process of digitalization on the all of lifestyle and make the experience of the product from this industry more better.

-2) _Tell us about your strength that help your profession as a software engineer and how do you take advantage of them to become a better engineer!_
+2. _Tell us about your strength that help your profession as a software engineer and how do you take advantage of them to become a better engineer!_

+   My strength as a software engineer is curiousity, want to know everything as a whole big system, about technology that already used (also the alternative), and how things works.
+I also self proclaim that I am generalist, thats mean I will do everything as long as I can, specifically when doing my job as software engineer.
+When I know how all the small things works, I will also know how all whole big system works and hopefully can help me to troubleshoot when bad things happens, how to avoid them, and create better system.

 3. _Tell us about yout weaknesses that give you challenges and what are your efforts to overcome them!_

+   My biggest weakness is I can only focus at one job, one task at a time.
+I can't do parallel job because it makes overwhelming and too much information in my head.
+So to tackle this, I will create prioritization about what task should be done first before anything else.
+I also can't do my task when in crowded and noisy place.
+So I will moved to place with little noise or using earphone when I do my task.

-4) _Tell us about the most challenging project that you have worked on and what efforts or strategies did you use to solve the problems you met in that project!_
+4. _Tell us about the most challenging project that you have worked on and what efforts or strategies did you use to solve the problems you met in that project!_

+   The most challenging project that I have worked on is when migrating all cloud infrastructure from AWS to GCP.
+Because at that time I have no experience in GCP, firstly I have to learn the subtitution about what service that AWS provide and GCP provide.
+After that, I create spreadsheet that contains all of services that currently used in AWS and what the subtitution on GCP, and assign the migration tasks to the team.
+The migrations of all the service is conducted one by one, and the services and workloads will be running in parallel, both in AWS and GCP.
+After all the service is moved, we changed the DNS endpoint to the GCP and all workloads moved to new infrastructure in GCP.

 5. _Tell us about external factors that you would consider ideal to help you become a more effective engineer!_

+   I believe that having a role model in software industry with a lot of experience in solving various problem is one of external factors that helps me become a more effective engineer, because I can learn from his experience, either bad or good experience.
+So when I faced the same condition I have the solution from it.
+Having good community support in software industry is also a good external factor because we can share our experience with each other and we can also get feedback about it.

 6) _Tell us about how you see yourself in the next five years in software industry!_

+   In the next five years, I see myself have already known all the things that should exists in whole big software systems, including frontend, backend, infrastructure/DevOps thing, and also on the data side (data engineering, BI, AI) so I can give end-to-end solution to whom needed to solve the digitalization process.
+Beside that, we all know that technology development move so fast.
+So I will keep learning new things to keep updated about how to solve problem with the best tools and knowledge.

 # Part B